cricboy007/Springboard-Data-Science-Career-Track/CapstoneProject1/README.md

 1. **General process to follow**:
 	2. Analysis of data: pull data into dataframe using pandas, do describe, come up with a strategy to fill up or ignore missing values
 	3. Analysis of structured data
-	4. Analysis of unstructured data
 6. **Data Modeling using clusters:**
-	7. Got inspected
-	8. Not inspected
 10. **Plot box plot, charts, identify words that indicate some issue, look for co-linear and covariance fields.  **

 ------------